Microservices Security Best Practices for Identity Management

 Conclusion

 While the best practices mentioned above are essential, remember that security is an ongoing process.
-Stay updated with the latest security trends and continuously improve your identity management strategies.
+Stay updated with the latest security trends and continuously improve your identity management strategies, especially as new authentication protocols and zero-trust architectures evolve within the microservices space.